Idaho State Archives Historic Photographs

 Photo Credit: R. Harold Sigler 62-20 16007

-Experience Idaho’s visual history through the extensive photograph collections available at the Idaho State Archives, a division of the Idaho State Historical Society.
+Experience Idaho’s visual history through the extensive photograph collections available at the Idaho State Archives.
 Images date from the Territorial period to present day.
 The collections offer a variety of subjects, including ethnic, mining, military, railroads, and geographic locations.
 Noteworthy Idaho photographers are featured, such as Bisbee, Sigler, and Fuller.

-Access to on-line indexes, digital image galleries and photographs from the collection are available online and at the Image Center located in the Research Center of the Idaho State Archives.
-Research Center staff is happy to provide assistance for locating and ordering photographs.
+Access to on-line indexes, digital image galleries and photographs from the collection are available online and at the Idaho State Archives Research Center.
+Research Center reference staff are happy to provide assistance for locating and ordering photographs.
 Please check often for new collections.

 Own a piece of Idaho History!

 Reproductions make authentic décor and creative gifts.
-The Idaho State Archives’ collections include nearly one million photographs, maps and documents.
+The Idaho State Archives’ collections include approximately 500,000 photographs as well as maps and documents of visual interest.
 Images from the Idaho State Archives are used in all types of publications, business reports and products, educational exhibitions, family histories, office décor, and interior design.
 Reproductions from the collection can be found in the hearing rooms of the State Capitol, where historic images representing a variety of time periods and subjects can be viewed.

 Consider Idaho’s visual history for personal, professional and commercial use.
-Fees for research services of photographs, maps and documents directly support the preservation and access to Idaho’s historical archives for current and future generations!
-For more information contact (208) 334-2620 or by e-mail.
+Fees for commercial use and research services of photographs, maps and documents support preservation and access to Idaho’s historical archives for current and future generations!
+For more information contact (208) 334-2620 or e-mail.

 Search Digital Image Collections

 View all digitized collections and search by keyword to search on specific places, subjects or people.
 You can also select a specific photographer or subject below.

 This index can be searched by name for photographs of people from Idaho.